 |12.5m but less than 13.2m||38,000kg|

 |15.6m but less than 16.0m||43,000kg|

 |16.8m or more with minimum of 7 axles||45,000kg (see approved routes for operation)|

 |17.4m or more with minimum of 8 axles||46,000kg (see approved routes for operation)|

 Note: Vehicles can operate at higher mass on certain routes if on an HPMV permit.

 The law states the maximum allowed width, height and other dimensions for vehicles to be allowed on New Zealand roads, which have been designed and built to accommodate these dimensions.
 If your vehicle fits within these dimensions it is called a standard-size vehicle.

 All dimension limits are maximums, in metres (m) or millimetres (mm), unless otherwise stated.
-For more detailed information see the appropriate vehicle factsheet.

 A rigid vehicle has two axle sets, a driver’s position, a steering system, motive power and a single rigid chassis.

 |Maximum width||Two-wheeled vehicles (classes AA, AB, LA, LC): 1.1m